BriteCore/ui-plugins-client/docs/index.md

 ### button-row

-The `button-row` slot allows you to plug in action buttons right next to forms.
+The `button-row` slot allows you to plug in action buttons on various pages.
 Such buttons get the form data as a parameter so that they can do computations, third party services lookups, validations, etc. As a result, they have to send a [JSON Patch](http://jsonpatch.com/) object specifying which fields in the form they